Woke Up: Remix

 On September 20, 2024, XG released a remix of "Woke Up" featuring entirely new verses in English, Korean, and Japanese by Jay Park, OZworld, AKLO, Paloalto, Verbal, Awich, Tak, and Dok2.
 The remix was later included as the seventh track on XG's second EP, Awe.

 Promotion

+On June 14, 2024, XG performed "Woke Up" and "X-Gene" from their debut EP New DNA on TV Asahi's Music Station.
+This was their first performance on Japanese television.

 In Tokyo, Japan, XG collaborated with fashion retail store GR8 on a "Woke Up" photo exhibition which was open on June 15–16, 2024 at the city's GR8 location.
 Clothing merchandise was designed by Japanese artist Kosuke Kawamura.

 Critical reception

 Lauding "Woke Up" as "a pretty good song," Stereogum observed the group's "different ratatat flows" and "levels of charisma and energy," comparing them to "early Brockhampton if they were all Japanese girls and if they had an absolutely unlimited music-video budget."
 InStyle noted that the song had "a darker, more menacing mood than the group has offered before."

+"Woke Up" was nominated for the "Top Global Hit from Japan", "Best Japanese Hip Hop/Rap Song" and the "Best of Listeners' Choice: Japanese Song" awards at the 2025 Music Awards Japan.